It's very easy to organize your projects in WebSite X5 because most of the procedures are automatic.

 First of all, you have to export the project:

-When the export procedure is finished, you will have a single, compressed file in .IWZIP format that you can easily move from the computer to another one.
+When the export procedure is finished, you will have a single, compressed file in .IWZIP format that you can easily move from the Destination folder to another computer.

 If you want to import a project to a computer where WebSite X5 is installed, you have to do the following: